swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 )
 ```

-In this case the `.plugin()` in the `plugin` parameter refers to a plugin target defined in the same package, so it does not have a `package` parameter and no product needs to be defined.
+In this case, the `.plugin()` expression in the `plugin` parameter refers to a plugin target defined in the same package, so it does not need a `package` parameter and no product needs to be defined.

 The implementation of the package plugin script would be similar to the previous examples, but with a somewhat differently formed command line to transform the `.dat` file into something else.